 Option #6 (Legume): Peanuts, white beans, navy bean, lentils, split peas, lima beans, kidney beans, and black beans are allowed on the SCD diet.
 However, none of these are allowed on the Paleo and AIP diet per the reasoning in option five.

 This should open your mind to the similarities and difference to better suit your needs as you improve your health.
-Primal Health & Nutrition is here to help in the process…regardless of the diet you choose you can safely enjoy our Paleo Perfection Protein!
+Autoimmune Health & Nutrition is here to help in the process…regardless of the diet you choose you can safely enjoy our Paleo Perfection Protein!
 Happy eating!